Flight Dispatcher (Greater Chicago Area)

 Qualifications:

-Must be able to convey information and ideas clearly.
+Must be able to work weekends and holidays

 The company also conducts post-offer employment verifications, motor vehicle, and criminal background checks.